bluekitchen/btstack/doc/manual/docs/how_to.md

 HAVE_POSIX_B300_MAPPED_TO_2000000  | Workaround to use serial port with 2 mbps HAVE_POSIX_B600_MAPPED_TO_3000000  | Workaround to use serial port with 3 mpbs HAVE_POSIX_FILE_IO                 | POSIX File i/o used for hci dump
-HAVE_POSIX_STDIN                   | STDIN is available for CLI interface HAVE_POSIX_TIME                    | System provides time function LINK_KEY_PATH                      | Path to stored link keys LE_DEVICE_DB_PATH                  | Path to stored LE device information
+HAVE_POSIX_TIME                    | System provides time function
+LINK_KEY_PATH                      | Path to stored link keys LE_DEVICE_DB_PATH                  | Path to stored LE device information